a432511/breadwallet/README.md

 ![screenshot3](/images/screenshot3.jpg)

-breadwallet uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode for fast performance in a mobile environment.
+vertlet uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode for fast performance in a mobile environment.

-breadwallet is a
+vertlet is a
 [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)
 "deterministic" wallet, meaning that all the vertcoin addresses and private keys are generated from a single "seed".
 If you know the seed, you